Skip to main content

 In this piece:

-Caring for the environment is everyone’s responsibility.
-Whether it’s reducing the amount of product packaging or building products that turn less energy into more lumens, we can make a difference.
-At Christie, we prioritize building greener solutions to minimize our impact on the environment.
-And our exhibition partners tell us that reducing projection energy costs is one of their key priorities too.
+Caring for the environment is everyone’s responsibility, and exhibitors are increasingly looking for ways to reduce energy consumption without compromising image quality.
+Our exhibition partners consistently tell us that reducing energy costs and improving sustainability are among their top operational priorities.
+Whether it’s reducing the amount of product packaging or designing products that turn less energy into more lumens, we can make a difference.
+At Christie, we prioritize developing greener solutions to help minimize our environmental impact. while delivering industry-leading performance.
+Our exhibition partners consistently tell us that reducing energy costs and improving sustainability are among their top operational priorities.

 a visual illustrating the average annual energy costs and savings with Real|Laser

-For mainstream cinemas, the new CP4425-RGB and CP4435-RGB pure laser cinema projectors offer more energy-efficiency than any DCI-compatible projector on the market, and generate over 14 lumens per watt – that’s 50% more than the competition.
-And for smaller/boutique cinemas, the CP2415-RGB and CP2420-RGB 2K cinema projectors produce 12 lumens per watt.
+For mainstream cinemas, our CP4425-RGB and CP4435-RGB pure laser cinema projectors offer some of the highest energy-efficiency levels available in DCI-compliant projection today, helping exhibitors reduce operating costs without sacrificing image quality.
+And, for boutique cinemas, the CP2415-RGB and CP2420-RGB 2K cinema projectors produce up to 12 lumens per watt.

 An example of a Christie energy guide